Aggieland Preview Day (JR, SR, Transfer)

 Starting to look at colleges to apply to?
-If so, the Office of Admissions invites you to come for a quick visit to Texas A&M University on Saturday, July 15, 2017.
-Aggieland Preview Day is a half-day program designed for rising high school seniors interested in applying to Texas A&M University.
+If so, the Office of Admissions invites you to come for a quick visit to Texas A&M University in July.
+Aggieland Preview Day is a half-day program designed for those interested in applying to Texas A&M University.
 Prospective students will attend academic college sessions, take a campus tour, and visit a dormitory.
-Space is limited and registration is required.
+Space is limited and registration is required. admissions.tamu.edu/previewday

 Aggie-STEM Summer Camp (middle & high school students)